Academy (English school): Converter academies

 The Academies Act 2010 sought to increase the number of academies.
 It enabled all maintained schools to convert to academy status, known as Converter Academies and enabled new academies to be created via the Free School Programme.

 At the same time the new Conservative-led Coalition Government announced that they would redirect funding for school Specialisms [i.e. Technology College Status] into mainstream funding.
 This meant that Secondary Schools would no longer directly receive ring-fenced funds of £130K from Government for each of their specialisms.
-One way to regain some direct control over their finances and retain specialist funding was to become a Converter Academy and receive all of their funding direct from Government, with the possibility of buying in services at a cheaper rate or building the capacity to deliver services themselves in a more tailored way which also achieved value for money.
+One way to regain some direct control over their finances and retain specialist funding was to become a Converter Academy and receive all of their funding direct from Government, with the possibility of buying in services at a cheaper rate.
 This, along with some schools wanting more independence from local authority control, meant that many state secondary schools in England converted to academy status in subsequent years.

 By April 2011, the number of academies had increased to 629, and by August 2011, reached 1,070.
 By July 2012 this number reached 1,957, double that of the previous year. and, at 1 November 2013, it stood at 3,444.
-By November 2022, there were a total of 10,146 academies in England.

 Financial accountability

-The Education and Skills Funding Agency monitors financial management and governance of academies, and academies must publish their annual accounts, a transparency and accountability measure which does not apply to local authority maintained schools.